pmoneynz/QuickLoops/README.md

 - Microphone access permission

 ### Building and Running
-1. Open `MinimalLooper.xcodeproj` in Xcode
+1. Open `QuickLoops.xcodeproj` in Xcode
-2. Select the MinimalLooper scheme
+2. Select the QuickLoops scheme
 3. Build and run (⌘+R)
 4. Grant microphone permission when prompted